Ammon-J/GRIT/README.md

 + Ammon  Johnson

 ## Software Description
 Grit is an interactive mobile app to be your guide on your path to improve you physical health.
-It will help you keep track of you workouts (Ex what muscle group to target each day, rest days, and personal bio metrics to better see your progress)
+It will help you keep track of your workouts (Ex what muscle group to target each day, rest days, and personal bio metrics to better see your progress)

 ## Architecture
 + React Native with Expo Framework